UpWeb Digital Marketing Solutions | Australian SEO

-Following on from my previous article about UpWeb formerly SEOJuice a search engine optimisation company based Sydney Australia, having suddenly remembered on the afternoon of New Year's Eve 2017 that this company still hadn't refunded a penny of my money I was curious to see what they were up to nowadays.
-It had been five years since I had signed up with them and after six months of them working on my website I was slapped with a penalty notice by Google because of their black hat search engine optimisation techniques.
-Despite all of their guarantees of page one ranking or your money back and if page one ranking is not achieved we'll work for free, I was told none of these offers were applicable to me because I signed up directly through their own website.
+Following on from my previous two articles about UpWeb Digital Marketing Solutions formerly SEOJuice a search engine optimisation company in Sydney Australia, having suddenly remembered on the afternoon of New Year's Eve 2017 that this company still hadn't refunded a penny of my money I was curious to see what they were up to nowadays.
+It had been five years since I had signed up with them and after almost seven months of working on my website I was slapped with a penalty notice by Google because of their black hat search engine optimisation techniques.
+Despite their repeated guarantees of page one ranking or your money back and if page one ranking is not achieved we'll work for free, I was told the offers were not applicable to me because I signed up directly through their own website.
 Having paid this cowboy almost $3000 I wanted my entire investment back.

-Having Googled SEOJuice I discovered they were now also using the name UpWeb SEO or UpWeb Digital Marketing Solutions and had created a second website at upwebseo.com (more recently they've updated the name again to Upweb Digital Marketing Solutions and have created a third website at upweb.com).
+Having Googled SEOJuice I discovered they were now also using the name UpWeb SEO or UpWeb Digital Marketing Solutions and had created a second website at upwebseo.com.
 A chatbox then appeared and I was invited to chat with them about their services.
-To my surprise just a minute later and I was talking to Dave Adamson founder and primary employee of this cowboy search engine optimisation company but as soon as he realised who he was talking to the chat was closed and I was blocked.
-This fraudster clearly wasn't happy that I had reappeared out of the blue after so long.
-Not one to give up that easily I decided to take advantage of the free audit they were offering on the homepage of their website and as requested entered my details.
+To my surprise just a minute later and I was talking to Dave Adamson founder and primary employee of this search engine optimisation company but as soon as he realised who it was he was talking to the chat was closed and I was blocked.
+This fraudster clearly wasn't happy that I had re-appeared out of the blue after so long.
+Not one to give up easily I decided to take advantage of the free website audit they were offering on their homepage and as requested entered my details.
 Well kind of.

 It was 4 pm on 31st December 2017 or 3am in Australia on the 1st January 2018.
 Quite why that's relevant will soon become clear.

-Whilst looking for something in my spam file on 19th January 2018 I noticed an email from Dave Adamson which was in response to the free SEO site audit that I had requested.
+Whilst looking for something in my spam file on 19th January 2018 I noticed an email from Dave Adamson which was in response to the free SEO website audit that I'd requested.
 Quite ironic really that it went straight to my spam file.
 Clearly as soon as anyone enters their website address into this field the company receives an alert.
 Dave's reply can be seen below.

-Now on any other day of the year there wouldn’t be too much of a reason to be suspicious but this cunning fraudster was telling me that at 07.48 (local time Australia) on New Year’s Day that it had been brought to his attention by one of his staff that I had been trying to get in touch with him.
+Now on any other day of the year there wouldn’t be too much of a reason to be suspicious but this cunning fraudster was telling me that at 07.48 (local time Australia) on New Year’s Day it had been brought to his attention by one of his staff that I had been trying to contact him.
 Don't be fooled, this is a company that's run by Dave Adamson with some help from his wife and although he states on his website there are two other members of the team, they're freelancers who work for him as and when required.
-It should be noted that this guy is a compulsive liar which I have proved time and time again throughout the articles that I've written about my shambolic experience with his company.
-I don't want to bring undue attention to these two "members of staff" but let's just say that a quick search on LinkedIn confirmed without a doubt that neither are employed by UpWeb or SEOJuice.
+It should be noted that this guy is unable to tell the truth which I have proved time and time again throughout my blog about my shambolic experience with his company.
+I don't want to bring undue attention to these two "members of staff" but a quick search on LinkedIn confirms without a doubt that neither are employees of UpWeb or SEOJuice.
 With that in mind, this cowboy expects me to believe that although on holiday with his family at the time I requested a free site audit, one of "his staff" contacted him to say I was trying to get in touch.
 In the highly unlikely event that were to be true, they could only have done that between 02:40 and 07:48 local time on New Year's Eve/Day.

 Clearly Dave Adamson thinks I'm stupid.
-He's obviously forgotten that having responded to his invitation to chat with him about their search optimisation services when I landed on his website, he then ended the chat and blocked me as soon as he realised who he was talking to.
+He's obviously forgotten that having responded to his invitation to chat with him about their search optimisation services he ended the chat and blocked me as soon as he realised who it was he was talking to.

-It should also be remembered that wasn't the end of it, as well as blocking me to ensure I could no longer use the chat facility, the entire website was then taken offline but not only that website, he then took UpWeb SEO offline as well plus my IP address was blocked to prevent me from accessing both websites.
+It should also be remembered that wasn't the end of it, as well as blocking me to ensure I could no longer use the chat facility, SEOJuice.net was taken offline and UpWeb.com followed shortly afterwards.
+My IP address was then blocked to prevent me from accessing either website.

 Obsessed with Fake Reviews

-Having been deleted the only comment which remains can be seen below which by the way, sounds very similar to the comment written by Yada Yada Marketing on their website about UpWeb.
+Once deleted the only comment which remained can be seen below and was left by Yada Yada Marketing and is repeated on their own website.

-With a little more digging I discovered the video was also uploaded to the website of a company called YadaYada Marketing who are based in Clearwater Florida and they state the testimonial is regarding a great SEO service that they've been using which achieved "awesome results".
-That's pretty strange coming from a company who themselves offer search engine optimisation services.
+With a little more digging I discovered the video was also uploaded to the website of YadaYada Marketing who are based in Tampa in Florida and they state the testimonial is regarding a great SEO service that they've been using which achieved "awesome results".
+That's pretty strange coming from a digital marketing company who themselves offer search engine optimisation services.

 Having replied to Dave's email in which he said he would refund my money, I waited patiently to see what happened next.

 On the morning of 23rd January 2018 I finally received a refund for the black hat SEO work that had been carried out by UpWeb on my website.
-Unsurprisingly however Dave Adamson had still not learnt how to do business in an ethical and honest manner, not only had he charged me the fee for the PayPal transaction for the refund of my money but it was also $129.90 short and I wasn't going to let this fraudster get away with a single penny of my money.
+Unsurprisingly however Dave Adamson further confirmed his lack of integrity.
+Not only had he charged me the fee for the PayPal transaction to refund of my money but it was also $129.90 short and I wasn't going to let this fraudster get away without paying every penny that he owed.

-When you run your own business mistakes are sometimes inevitable but when they occur you should always do your best to make it up to your customer and ensure they never lose out.
-With that mentality you'll preserve your reputation and your conscience will be clear.
-Additionally one would hope that lessons be learned from the mistakes in order to move forwards you'll also learn from these mistakes which can only be beneficial for long term success.
-Dave Adamson founder and primary employee of SEOJuice, UpWeb SEO or UpWeb Digital Marketing Solutions doesn't operate like that and instead continues to try to con and deceive people at any given opportunity.
+When you run your own business mistakes are sometimes inevitable but when they occur, you should always be open and honest and try to put things right.
+With that mentality you'll preserve your reputation and your conscience will always be clear.
+Additionally one would hope that lessons be learned from the mistakes in order to move on but Dave Adamson founder of SEOJuice, UpWeb SEO or UpWeb Digital Marketing Solutions doesn't operate in that way and instead continues to con and deceive customers at every opportunity.

-The only thing you can kiss goodbye when using this bunch of fraudsters is your business.
+The only thing you can kiss goodbye to when using this search engine optimisation company is your business.

-The following post was written over twelve months after I terminated my contract with SEOJuice.
-According to this fraudster's own personal Facebook page the company was established in 2011 yet when this post was submitted in 2014 he says they've been around for the past five years.
+The following forum post was written over twelve months after I terminated my contract with SEOJuice.
+According to this cowboy's own personal Facebook page his company was established in 2011 yet when this post was submitted in 2014 he says they've been around for the past five years.
 On their latest website he says the company was formed in 2010 and has since "grown into one of the most desirable digital marketing solutions out there".
 I actually find it quite sad that someone who's trying to make a business for himself just doesn't understand the importance of being open and honest.

 Goodbye to Bad Rubbish